hopegardenuk/hopegarden.uk/content/english/blog/250114-restorative-pruning-workshop.md

 We had lovely hot drink, spicey soup and fresh bread at the cafe.
 And then some more pruning and the most delicious cake baked by Jude and delivered by Callum.
 Thank you all for a really informative and engaging day.

 {{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1736626429/250111-martin-pruning-wildlife-centre-martin-cake.webp" alt="Man pointing at cake on the floor" caption="Tada!
-Cake!
-Thank you Jude and Callum!" >}}
+Martin likes cake!
+Thank you Jude and Callum." >}}